UrbanOS-Public/streams-to-event-hub/README.md

 -   `SOURCE_STREAMS_URL` env var must be set: This is where the service will connect to.
 Default for local development is listed in configuration.ts
     -   For deployments this is set as a k8s secret

+## Deployment

+`deploy.sh` builds an image, pushes it, and deploys it to the cluster.

+Made to be run manually from your local machine.

 ## Notes

 A summary of messages received / successfully forwarded will be logged every 20